-Tina Tran is the managing bankruptcy attorney for Upsolve, the largest consumer bankruptcy non-profit in the United States.
-She received her Juris Doctorate degree and Certificate in Advocacy from Loyola University Chicago School of Law.
+Tina Tran received her Juris Doctorate degree and Certificate in Advocacy from Loyola University Chicago School of Law.
 She is licensed to practice law in Illinois and the U.S. District Court for the Northern District of Illinois.
-Before joining the leadership team at Upsolve, Tina ran her own consumer bankruptcy practice, which she started at the age of 28, defending debtors trying to get back on their feet against aggressive and predatorial lenders and debt collectors.
+Tina ran her own consumer bankruptcy practice, which she started at the age of 28, defending debtors trying to get back on their feet against aggressive and predatory lenders and debt collectors.
+She was the managing bankruptcy attorney for Upsolve from 2019-2024.
 She believes in keeping the law simple and making it accessible for everyday people facing creditor lawsuits, wage garnishments, bank account freezes, foreclosures, and repossessions.

 Articles written by Attorney Tina Tran